Dyslexia

 A structured phonics program delivers instruction in a systematic, sequential manner.
 It usually begins with the simplest sounds and letter combinations before gradually progressing to more complex structures.

 The focus of these programs extends beyond just understanding the letter-sound relationships.
-They also emphasize key phonological skills like phoneme recognition, blending, segmenting, and decoding.
+They also emphasise key phonological skills like phoneme recognition, blending, segmenting, and decoding.

-1. Phoneme Recognition: This is the ability to recognize and identify individual sounds in words.
-For instance, recognizing that the word 'cat' is made up of three sounds: /c/, /a/, /t/.
+1. Phoneme recognition: This is the ability to recognise and identify individual sounds in words.
+For instance, recognising that the word 'cat' is made up of three sounds: /c/, /a/, /t/.

 3. Segmenting: The opposite of blending, segmenting is the ability to break a word down into its individual sounds.
 For example, taking the word 'cat' and segmenting it into /c/, /a/, /t/.